 The hour hand of a timepiece should be positioned at the proper hour indicator at the same time as the minute hand reaches the twelve o’clock position.
-On the KSP034, this does no occur until the minute hand approaches the half-hour point.
+On the KSP034, this does not occur until the minute hand approaches the half-hour point.

-This watch was sloppily assembled and lax—perhaps non-existent—quality control measures failed to ensure it was pulled from production.
+This watch was sloppily assembled, and lax—perhaps non-existent—quality control measures failed to ensure it was pulled from production.

 The alloy case feels flimsy but, to be honest, has suffered no dents or scrapes during its testing period.
 The latch used to release the front cover works well and should continue to do so.

-Both the dial and rear display window are composed of an acrylic material instead of mineral glass.
+Both the dial and rear display window are composed of acrylic material instead of mineral glass.
 The front cover will adequately protect the dial but, over time, the display window may become scratched.

 I could not determine the make of this pocket watch’s movement.
 It is a cheapy for sure, but sometimes these no-name mechanisms operate remarkably well.

 The included chain is strong enough to support the weight of this timepiece.
 Water resistance was not listed, suggesting this pocket watch should be kept away from liquids.